Endangered water voles released in Yorkshire woodland nature scheme | ITV News

 Endangered water voles released in Yorkshire woodland nature scheme

-Water voles are being released into a site in Yorkshire as part of the second phase of a nature scheme to help the endangered mammals.
+Water voles are being released into a site in Nidderdale in Yorkshire as part of the second phase of a nature scheme to help the endangered mammals.

 Some 100 water voles will be released in Timble Ings Woods in the Washburn Valley, part of the Nidderdale Area of Outstanding Natural Beauty (AONB) from Tuesday, following a release of the same number last September.